 2.1 Material

 Cancibax powder is the plant material for study obtained in Abidjan.
-The bacterial strains used for antibacterial activity were sourced from the biobank of the Institut Pasteur of Abidjan (IPCI), and include the following: Escherichia coli, Staphylococcus aureus ATCC, Staphylococcus aureus 068, Pseudomonas aeruginosa ATCC, and Pseudomonas aeruginosa 363.
+The bacterial strains used for antibacterial activity were sourced from the biobank of the Institute Pasteur of Abidjan (IPCI), and include the following: Escherichia coli, Staphylococcus aureus ATCC, Staphylococcus aureus 068, Pseudomonas aeruginosa ATCC, and Pseudomonas aeruginosa 363.
 The organic solvents used were commercially purchased and are of analytical grade purity.

 2.2 Methods